-History of New Hampshire Ave Chiller Site
+History of New Hampshire Ave Chiller Plant

-Since 1995, the historic façade of DC Fire Department Engine Company No. 24 was relocated and integrated into the outer walls of the site.
+In 1995, the historic façade of DC Fire Department Engine Company No. 24 was relocated and integrated into the outer walls of the New Hampshire Ave Chiller Plant.
 The original firehouse building was constructed in 1911 using Italian Renaissance style.
 Local architects Luther Leisenring and Charles Gregg designed the neighborhood landmark for use with horse-drawn equipment; however, new motorized equipment was soon assigned to the firehouse.
-Within one year, Engine Company No. 24 became DC's first fully-motorized firefighting company, which represented leading-edge technological advancements for the day.
+Within one year, Engine Company No. 24 became DC's first fully motorized firefighting company, which represented leading-edge technological advancements for the day.